Maine Coon hypertrophic cardiomyopathy is a feline health issue prone to the Maine Coon cat breed.

-- diagnose as soon as possible
+- Diagnose as soon as possible

-- give the cat the proper medication
+- Give the cat the proper medication

-- feed the cat with a proper diet
+- Feed the cat with a proper diet

 Although cat tends to hide the symptoms of HCM, as soon as you detect the sickness, take it to the veterinarian for a checkup.

 In other instances, the Maine Conn is given other kinds of medication to avoid the formation of blood clots by thinning the blood.

 Check with your veterinarian to see if your cat needs a particular diet.
-Sometimes a meat-based diet, with less grains and carbohydrates can work well and help the cat feel better.
-However, each case is different.
+Sometimes a meat-based diet, with fewer grains and carbohydrates can work well and help the cat feel better.

 Life Expectancy Of Maine Coon With Hypertrophic Cardiomyopathy

 In some cases where the cat responds well to the treatment, it can live for several years with a good quality of life.

 Is Heart Failure Painful For Cats?